 “As with every heartbreak, you eventually get over it,” she said.
-Kolwa will attend Illinois Institute of Technology in the fall—two and a half years after her acceptance to the U of C, and she is now considering her options.
+Kolwa was admitted to the Illinois Institute of Technology earlier this year—two years after her acceptance to the U of C, and she is now considering her options.

 But the policy does not mean problems individuals face can’t be helpful for the larger campus dialogue, fourth-year and outgoing Vice President for Student Affairs Christopher Williams said.
 “Individual plights are great opportunities to recognize system problems,” he said.